OpenSILEX/opensilex-opencpu-docker/README.md

 ```

 ``By default, the docker file already contains "opensilex/opensilex-datavis-rapp-demo" application and "phisWSClientR" package.``

+#2.3 Test demo application

+You can now go to : http://localhost:8004/ocpu/apps/opensilex/opensilex-datavis-rapp-demo/www/ .

+You will able to try the demo R application.

 # 3. How to install a custom openCPU application